Unrestricted Quantum Moduli Algebras, II: Noetherianity and Simple Fraction Rings at Roots of 1: Introduction

-Recently, representations of another quotient of $\Mm_{g,n}^{A, \e}$ have been constructed in \cite{Faitg}; in the $sl(2)$ case they involve the irreducible and also the principal indecomposable representations of $U_\epsilon^{fin}(sl(2))$.
-The corresponding representations of the mapping class groups of surfaces are equivalent to those previously obtained by Lyubashenko-Majid \cite{LM}.
-The related link and $3$-manifold invariants coincide with those of \cite{Mu} and \cite{BBG}.
+Representations of a quotient (the semisimplification) of $\Mm_{g,n}^{A, \e}$ were already constructed and classified in \cite{AG3}; they involve only the irreducible representations of the finite-dimensional ``small'' quantum group $\mathfrak{u}_{\e}(\mathfrak{g})$.
+Moreover, \cite{AG3} deduced from these representations of $\Mm_{g,n}^{A, \e}$ a family of representations of the mapping class groups of surfaces, that is equivalent to the one associated to the Witten--Reshetikhin--Turaev TQFT \cite{RT,Wi}.
+Recently, representations of another, larger quotient of $\Mm_{g,n}^{A, \e}$, and the corresponding representations of the mapping class groups of surfaces, were constructed in \cite{Faitg,Faitg2}.
+These representations are equivalent to those previously obtained by Lyubashenko--Majid \cite{LM}, and are associated to the TQFT defined in \cite{dRGGP-MR,dRGP-M}.
+In the ${\mathfrak{sl}_2}$ case, they involve the irreducible and also the principal indecomposable representations of the small quantum group $\mathfrak{u}_{\e}({\mathfrak{sl}_2})$.
+The related link and $3$-manifold invariants coincide with those of~\cite{BBG,Mu}.

-In general, the representation theory of $\Mm_{g,n}^{A, \e}$ is far from being completely understood.
-As mentioned above, it is expected to provide a good framework to construct and study quantum invariants of $3$-manifolds equipped with flat $\mathfrak{g}$-connections.
-A family of such invariants, called {\it quantum hyperbolic invariants}, has already been defined for $\mathfrak{g}=sl(2)$ by means of certain $6j$-symbols, {\it Deus ex machina} (see \cite{BB-3}--\cite{BB3}).
-They are closely connected to classical Chern-Simons theory, provide generalized Volume Conjectures, and contain quantum Teichm\"uller theory.
-It is part of our present program, initiated in \cite{B}, to shed light on these quantum invariants and to generalize them to arbitrary $\mathfrak{g}$ by developing the representation theory of $\Mm_{g,n}^{A, \e}$.
+In general, the representation theory of \smash{$\Mm_{g,n}^{A, \e}$} is by now far from being understood.
+Because $\Mm_{g,n}^{A, \e}$ deforms the classical moduli space $\Mm_{g,n}^{cl}$, it is natural to expect that its representation theory provides $(2+1)$-dimensional TQFTs for $3$-manifolds endowed with general flat $\mathfrak{g}$-connections, extending the known TQFTs based on quantum groups (where purely topological ones correspond to the trivial connection).
+A family of such invariants, called {\it quantum hyperbolic invariants}, has already been defined for $\mathfrak{g}={\mathfrak{sl}_2}$ by means of certain $6j$-symbols, {\it Deus ex machina}; they are closely connected to classical Chern--Simons theory, provide generalized volume conjectures, and contain quantum Teichm\"uller theory (see \cite{BB-3,BB-2,BB-1,BB0,BB1,BB2,BB3}).
+It is part of our present program, initiated in \cite{B}, to shed light on these invariants and to generalize them to arbitrary $\mathfrak{g}$ by developing the representation theory of $\Mm_{g,n}^{A, \e}$.

-Besides, the quantum moduli algebras are very interesting objects in themselves.
-They are now recognized as central objects from the viewpoints of factorization homology \cite{B-BZ-J}, (stated) skein theory \cite{BFK,Faitg4,CL} and, as already said, the mapping class group representations associated to topological quantum field theories \cite{Faitg2}.